Odisha: Street vendors protest eviction ahead of Hockey World Cup, authorities postpone drive | Science-Environment

 "We have decided to stop the eviction drive for some days.
 It will be carried out after talks with the vendors' association," BMC North Zone assistant commissioner Suresh Chandra Lenka told reporters.

 "The livelihoods of hundreds of vendors have been affected due to the eviction drive.
-Goods worth lakhs of rupees were destroyed as the BMC bulldozed our makeshift shops," association president Pratap Sahu claimed.
+Goods worth lakhs of rupees were destroyed as the BMC bulldozed our makeshift shops," association president Pratap Sahu said.
+Over 10,000 traders participated in the protest march to the BMC office, Sahu claimed.

+The agitators gheroed the BMC office, leading to a minor scuffle with security personnel, officials said.

 Sahu said the affected vendors must be rehabilitated as per law before being evicted.